 We head back to the chalet, where we end up playing Dominoes with the table of guests we met in the photograph above.
 They are staying at the chalet for dinner, and Explorason and I have booked the Iced Dinner, where dinner will be Served on a Bed of Ice.

-This is just the coolest experience ever, and for me the dinner was definitely the highlight.
+This is just the coolest experience ever, and for me, the dinner was definitely the highlight.
 As it is an optional dinner, it needs to be booked in advance.
-They do not have kitchen here at the hotel of Ice, so I think they do an amazing job with preparing and presenting the four course dinner.
+They do not have a kitchen here at the hotel of Ice, so I think they do an amazing job of preparing and presenting the four-course dinner.
 I order the Vegetarian Banquet, and Explorason chooses the Banquet with Meat dishes.

 So now it is “CHEERS” everyone, or as they say in Romanian, “Noroc”.